Kansas judge accused of bigotry, profanities in courthouse

 Markle also declined to comment to The Associated Press on the upcoming proceedings against Cullins or his dealings with the judge.

 Cullins was elected in 2006 to the bench in Montgomery County, a mostly rural area dotted by small towns that is home to slightly more than 32,300 people.
 Cullins served as the county’s chief judge from 2015 until last year and remains on the bench.
-Before his election to the judgeship, he was in private practice for more than a decade and was the city prosecutor for Independence and city attorney for the small community of Cherryvale.
+Before his election to the judgeship, Cullins served as the Montgomery County attorney, Coffeyville city prosecutor and was in private practice.

 The five-day public hearing is scheduled to start Monday in Topeka, and could feature as many as 37 witnesses and more than 58 exhibits that lay bare the tumultuous justice system in the rural southeast Kansas county.